 In order to promote good punctuality, the school is open from 8:15 a.m. daily, with gates shutting at 8:35 a.m.
+There is free breakfast available in the school canteen, as well as paid for options.
 A daily 'late gate' is positioned at the main entrance to the school.
 Poor punctuality affects the chances of individual learners making progress.
 It also interrupts the flow of the lesson being taught and as such has a negative impact on all learners' present.
 This is unacceptable.